Klipsch R-120SW active subwoofer review

 -beautiful workmanship

--screw and fingerprint resistant
+-scratches and fingerprint resistant

 The only drawbacks are the relatively large mass and the fact that sounds below 29 Hz are a little difficult to hear.